bhisaac/5eFP/5eFP-SRD.md

 **_Exploration Map_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
 This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The exploration map begins covered by obscuring map tiles.

-**_Encounter_.** An encounter is a moment and a significant event within the game where the outcome of events is uncertain and is measured in rounds.
+**_Encounter_.** An encounter is a significant event within the game where the outcome of events is uncertain and is measured in rounds.
+PCs are awarded ⛁ when an encounter ends.

 **_Encounter Map_.** Set up a 14-square by 14-square encounter map on one side of the exploration map when an encounter is revealed.
 Unlike other maps, you do not cover this map with obscuring map tiles.